EGI-Federation/fedcloud-documentation/source/auth.rst

 Some users roles have special consideration in VOs:

-* Users with VO Manager, VO Deputy or VO Expert Role have extra pivileges in the AppDB for managing the Virtual Appliances to be avaialable at every provider.
+* Users with VO Manager, VO Deputy or VO Expert Role have extra privileges in the AppDB for managing the Virtual Appliances to be available at every provider.
 Check the :doc:`vmi` for more information.